|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 3 tbsp. vegetable oil (or canola or sunflower cooking oil)
+- 3 tablespoons vegetable oil (or canola or sunflower cooking oil)

 - 1 bay leaf